Last updated on April 11th, 2023 at 02:32 pm

 This time can vary between brands, however, depending on the phone’s model you should hear an audible beep to say that the base is in registration mode.
-It’ll be a continuous beeping or flashing indicator, some systems give you no indication at all (you can still try the next step if this is the case – it’s the best way to find out).
+It will be a continuous beeping or flashing indicator.
+Some systems give you no indication at all.
+You can still try the next step if this is the case – it’s the best way to find out.

 - Your handset should now briefly display something along the lines of a “searching…” message.

 If you haven’t ever changed your base pin code, enter 0000 at this stage and confirm.

-- The best way to test if the handset has registered is to simply try and make a call on the handset.
+- The best way to test if the handset has registered is to try and make a call on the handset.